qdevelopergithub/LAMP/README.md

 ## Next Steps

+Open your web-browser and open link using IP address of your server.

+PHP app will be installed on Linux OS.
+But in our scenario everything is virtual, so the cluster is type of server which will store all the files and folders on virtual hard disk.
+Cluster File server will handle the entire load balancing and see which hard disk is idle or having lesser load and fetch data from that hard disk.
+This will ensure high availability.
+The other way to install php app on Linux is login into virtual machine and run the particular commands to install any php app.
+The Linux users know how to install extra apps if required with the help of terminal or SSH.

+## Manually install various apps

 At this point, your LAMP application is setup to use in the LAMP cluster.
-If you'd like to install a separate LAMP application (WordPress or otherwise), you'll have to repeat the process listed here with a new domain for the new application.
+If you'd like to install a separate LAMP application (WordPress or otherwise), Please follow below steps.

-## Manually install various apps

 Install MySQL server manually